-It’s the departure point for a walk or bike ride along the heritage-listed Pipeline Track, and often the first point of contact for visitors to Wellington Park, the 18 250 hectare nature reserve that forms such a beautiful backdrop to Hobart.
+The park is the departure point for a walk or bike ride along the heritage-listed Pipeline Track, and often the first point of contact for visitors to Wellington Park, the 18 250-hectare nature reserve that forms such a beautiful backdrop to Hobart.

 The development of the Master Plan which commenced in 2014, was prolonged with extensive investigations undertaken due to the significant site constraints and values.
 Regular engagement was had with the community in the early stages of the plans development.

 The most challenging decision was finding a suitable location for a new toilet.
-The current toilets in the park are the worst in City’s network for amenity and access, and their replacement is essential.
 It was ultimately determined that a new combined toilet and bus shelter be located on the site of the old stone bus shelter on Huon Road next to the Park and Pipeline Track entrance.

 Petition and Council resolution

-In February this year, a petition was submitted to Council signed by seventy-four Fern Tree residents opposing the removal of the bus shelter located next to the park and its replacement with a new combined bus shelter and toilet facility.
+In February 2019, a petition was submitted to Council signed by 74 Fern Tree residents opposing the removal of the bus shelter located next to the park and its replacement with a new combined bus shelter and toilet facility.